Products of varieties with many integral points: Introduction

 We were first led to investigate the weak Hilbert property by a conjecture of Corvaja--Zannier \cite[Question-Conjecture~2]{CZHP} which predicts that a smooth projective variety with a dense set of rational points over a number field should have the weak Hilbert property, after a suitable extension of the base field.
 A similar statement should hold for $S$-integral points of number fields (see for example \cite[Question-Conjecture~1bis]{CZHP}).
 The following conjecture is a natural extension of the conjectures of Corvaja--Zannier to the setting of quasi-projective arithmetic schemes:

-\begin{conjecture} Let $R$ be an arithmetic ring with fraction field $k$ and let $\mathcal{X}$ be a regular quasi-projective arithmetic scheme over $R$.
-If $\mathcal{X}(R)^{(1)}$ is dense in $\mathcal{X}_k$, then there is a generically finite extension $S/R$ such that $\mathcal{X}_S$ has the weak Hilbert property over $S$. \end{conjecture}
+\begin{conjecture} Let $R$ be a normal $\mathbb{Z}$-finitely generated integral domain with fraction field $k$ of characteristic zero and let $\mathcal{X}$ be a regular quasi-projective arithmetic scheme over $R$.
+If $\mathcal{X}(R)^{(1)}$ is dense in $\mathcal{X}_k$, then there is a dominant generically finite morphism $\Spec S \to \Spec R$ of normal noetherian integral schemes such that $\mathcal{X}_S$ has the weak Hilbert property over $S$. \end{conjecture}